All Episodes

 Sorry, the guy is not leaving.

-And we can't by law kick them out.
+And we can't, by law, kick them out.

-It's just that's never happened to you.
+It's just, that's never happened to you.

-Never happen to you?
+Never happened to you?

-Well, now, here's No, yeah, yeah, yeah.
+Well, now, here's the, oh, yeah, yeah, yeah.

 This is when you said you were going to go.